-- 6. Be at least 18 years old (younger students who meet certain conditions may be able to enroll with the permission of the Program Director) - 7.
-Possess a valid driver's license - 8.
-Hold current BLS CPR course completion at the provider level.
+6. Be at least 18 years old (younger students who meet certain conditions may be able to enroll with the permission of the Program Director)

+8. Hold current BLS - CPR course completion at the provider level.
 American Red Cross course equivalent is Professional Rescuer.
 Community CPR is not acceptable.
 Students will be allowed to enter the EMT program without CPR completion provided he/she enrolls in a CPR class prior to beginning clinical rotations.
-The CPR course is provided by the EMS Department: - 9.
-Present evidence of health insurance or sign a waiver - 10.
-Complete EMS 107 Emergency Vehicle Operator Course to operate an ambulance in the State of Alabama.
+The CPR course is provided by the EMS Department;

+10. Complete EMS 107 Emergency Vehicle Operator Course to operate an ambulance in the State of Alabama.
 Students must successfully complete this course and meet additional requirements by the Alabama Department of Public Health Office of EMS and Trauma.
 The EVOC course is provided by the EMS Department